Blockchain-Network-Studies/BNS/README.md

     <p><strong>ACM CCS</strong>: E.0, G.1, G.3,  I.6, J.4, J.6</p>
     <p><strong>JEL Code</strong>: C15, C22, C23, C58, C63, C81, G17</p>
     <h2 style="color: blue;">Note</h2>
-    <p style="color: green;">In line with the web3 ethos, this study provides open-source data and code, ensuring transparency and facilitating replicability.
-These resources are available at our GitHub repository, underscoring our commitment to decentralized, community-driven research practices.</p>
+    <p style="color: green;">In line with the web3 ethos, this study provides open source data and code, ensuring transparency and facilitating replicability.
+These resources are available at our GitHub repository, underscoring our commitment to decentralized, community-driven research practices.
+Our Python code in Jupyter Notebook can be run on both the cloud computing platform Google Colab or locally.</p>
 </div>